 Oil: I use avocado oil in my infused oils, but you can also use a quality olive oil.
 I use avocado for the higher smoke point and lighter taste.
 The oil will pick up the flavor fairly quickly, in the first few weeks, and then slowly intensify.
 It is fine to leave the herbs in the bottle and eventually all the flavor will leach from the herbs.

 Container: For my gifts, the bottles in the picture are elegant and, unfortunately, all I could find.
 DO NOT USE THE POUR SPOUT BOTTLES PICTURED.
 (I purchased some rubber stoppers for them but they have not arrived as of today, so no false advertising.
 Promise.)
 You want a sealed container, ideally.
 Also, the pour-spout is somewhat useless as the herbs will not flow out of the bottle through a pour-spout.

 Wash and dry bottle thoroughly.
 In a small saucepan over medium-low flame, heat the oil slowly to about 180 degrees F. Add in the dry ingredients and let the oil cool.
 If desired, strain out the ingredients before bottling.
-This method will infuse the oil more quickly than soaking and reduces some of the possible risk of bacterial contamination, but it can also affect the flavor and health attributes of the oil if you used unrefined oil.
+This method will infuse the oil more quickly than simply adding the ingredients directly to the bottle.
+Heat also reduces some of the possible risk of bacterial contamination, but it can also affect the flavor and health attributes of the oil if you used unrefined oil.
 Personally, the risk isn’t worth it for a gifted item.
 Store in refrigerator.